isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-male-vs-female-bed-bug.markdown

 - Though both genders have wings, they can't help when it comes to flying - the wings are vestigial.
 The body structure of male and female bedbugs is covered with an exoskeleton composed of soft body tissues.
 - *Bedbugs (male & female) have stripe mark patterns on their abdomen and have equal body size. * *Their body layout is made up of the head, thorax, and abdomen.
-The movement is made possible with the help of 3 pairs of legs that are strategically fixed.�*
+The movement is made possible with the help of 3 pairs of legs that are strategically fixed. *
 Related:
 [Will Rubbing Alcohol Kill Bed Bugs?](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/)
 ### b.
 Color